 NNU Immigration are specialists across all classes of US visa, including the L1 visa.

-With exceptional knowledge and insight into US visa application protocol, we advise on the use of the L1 route within organizations’ global talent mobility programs, from individual employee visa applications through to Blanket L petitions for companies to transfer multiple workers.
+From offices in the US and the UK, we advise on the use of the L1 route within organizations’ global talent mobility programs, from individual employee visa applications through to Blanket L petitions for companies transferring multiple workers.

 We also advise on the costs and processing times involved in making an L visa application.